pvienneau/veem-interview-react-stopwatch/README.md

 4. **Display Formatting** Let's write our own `Clock` component.
 - Delete the `Clock.jsx` component (you can keep the `.scss` file)
 - Recreate the component in order to display the correctly hour/minute/seconds based on the total number of seconds provided via props.
+- Make sure that each value representing the number of hours, minutes and seconds should always display two digits.